From racism to equality: seeing what we have in common

 The irony is stark, given the Constitution of this country and its Bill of Rights.
 All men are created equal is just a sentence with nice words.
 Words are words and actions are actions.
 Sometimes words become intentions, and still they are not reality.
 Words become reality only when they transform into actions.
 America has never lived out the intention of these words and has instead lived out the actions of a racist nation.

 How did we get here?
 The origin of racism goes back a long ways, and I won't attempt to cover that in this blog.
 What I will say is that no one, on human is born a racist.
 Humans are taught racism.
 They are taught racism by their parents mostly, and by the environment they live in while growing up.
 This is where we must focus our efforts, as well as on the institutions that continue to create disavantage for some and advantage for others.

-Until we see each and every child as equals, as our Constitution declares, and until we change our fundamental systems to act on this belief, we will never come close to reaching our potential, nor the dream that has captured the hearts and minds of people worldwide.
+Until we see each and every child as equals, as our Constitution declares, and until we change our fundamental systems to act on this belief, we will never reach our potential, nor the dream that has captured the hearts and minds of people worldwide.
 This is how we can create a new nation, a truly great nation, one that lives out the idea of equality.
 This is how we can revive the American dream, through actions that bring equality to life.
 This is the first and most important step.
 Everything else is just words.